 It’s possible to be very busy, but still procrastinate and put off the most important things.
 This naturally leads to anxiety, restlessness, and stress even though it might seem like you’re workin hard on the surface.
 This is where a disciplined system can be a huge help.
 It can help remove some of the friction of starting and finishing those tasks and projects that we just don’t want do, by providing clarity on exactly what we need to do next.

 In a nutshell, David Allen’s technique revolves capturing your “next actions” into a trusted system, making sure they’re organized in a useful way, reviewing them on a regular basis and of course, actually doing them.

 Everyone will have a different way of doing this, of course.
 Some people keep everything in a three-ring binder notebook, others organize their world in Excel.
-Some people love high end notebooks, others make do with index cards and legal pads.
+Some people love high end notebooks like the Baron Fig, others make do with index cards and legal pads.

 Your tools don’t matter that much, as long as they actually get used.
 Whenever I learn about a new productivity system or tool, it’s very tempting to tinker and experiment instead of actually making headway on my action list.
 I don’t think I’m alone in this.

 All that said… Here’s a snapshot of my trusted system; not because you should do things exactly the way I do, but more for you inspiration and education.
 Here we go.

 Capture & Organize

 For the capturing and organizing simple tasks, I use the Any.do app.

 Any.do lets me add tasks quickly and organize them efficiently into sublists like “home,” “work,” and “someday/maybe.”
 You can even add recurring tasks for action items that you do every day, week, month and so on.